goofanader/mna-officer-programs/animeTrivia/README.md

 __Note:__ Do not type "<", ">", "[", or "]" into the .csv file!
 Those are just symbols showing where you should replace text for the above image.
 Fields that contain "<>" are things that have to be in the .csv.
 Fields that contain "[]" are optional/conditional.

 Example .csv of a flip (look at Category 7): [link](https://raw.githubusercontent.com/goofanader/minna-no-halloween-programs/master/AnimeHalloweenPrograms/files/animeTrivia/2013/categories/Phyllis%20Trivia.csv)

+If a series has a ":" in the title, add "|whole" after the "flip" keyword.

 In the event that the question/answer is not from an anime/series, just let the answer be, don't format it.